 Program: As directed by the Maine Legislature (L.D.
-400), beginning on November 1, 2025, the Maine Office of the State Fire Marshal (FMO) will launch a statewide effort to identify and inventory all aqueous film-forming foam concentrate (AFFF) that contains per- and polyfluoroalkyl substances (PFAS, also known as “forever chemicals”) stored in amounts of 5 gallons or more.
+400), beginning on November 1, 2025, the Maine Office of the State Fire Marshal (FMO) launched a statewide effort to identify and inventory all aqueous film-forming foam concentrate (AFFF) that contains per- and polyfluoroalkyl substances (PFAS, also known as “forever chemicals”) stored in amounts of 5 gallons or more.

-Survey: This survey is 7 questions, plus your contact information.
+Survey: This survey is 6 questions, plus your contact information.
 It will likely take less than 5 minutes.

-Purpose: This statewide inventory will support the Department of Environmental Protection in creating a take-back program to arrange for no cost collection and safe disposal of firefighting foams from public or private entities that voluntarily request it, preventing environmental contamination.
+Purpose: To compile a comprehensive inventory of aqueous film-forming foam concentrate in the State of Maine.
+The results of the survey will assist The Department of Environmental Protection (DEP) with future programs related to all aqueous film-forming foam concentrate (AFF) to ensure safe management.
 PFAS are man-made chemicals with strong bonds that resist breaking down, allowing them to accumulate in people, animals, and the environment.
 Research has linked PFAS exposure to increased cholesterol, thyroid disruption, liver impacts, developmental issues, immune suppression, and higher risks of certain cancers.
 If PFAS-containing foam leaks into the environment, it can contaminate soil and water.

 Public Entities: Public entities—including state agencies, municipalities, fire departments, and other government organizations—must report their AFFF holdings during a one-year reporting program and submit information no later than November 1, 2026.
 However, expect that the FMO will move sooner to compile this information.